A note on wormholes as compact stellar objects: Summary

 \section{Summary}

-Our purely qualitative approach has led to the conclusion that the wormhole structure would have to be extremely massive to begin with.
+Our mostly qualitative approach has shown that the boundary condition for a wormhole, $b(r_0)=r_0$, which has proved to be highly problematical, can be met by means of purely relativistic considerations.
+So the wormhole structure would have to be extremely massive to begin with.
 With the neutron-star example in mind, it seems quite likely that a traversable Morris-Thorne wormhole would be a compact stellar object.
 This conclusion is consistent with the proposed search for wormholes by means of gravitational lensing.
 This technique lends itself \ to a direct detection of photon spheres, but these would only exist for compact stellar objects.